-The operating rules specify that abstraction should first be from the Vuna Dam first as it has the smaller storage capacity.
-This would occur mainly during the wet periods in order to take advantage of the large MAR from the Vuna River, a tributary of Black Mfolozi River.
-When the flow in the Vuna River exceeds the abstraction to the WTP then this is pumped into the Vokwana Dam, which acts as a pumped storage system.
-The historical firm yield of the system is 2.09 million m3/annum (5.73 M&/day).
+The operating rules specify that abstraction should first be from the Vuna Dam as it has the smaller storage capacity.
+This would occur mainly during the wet periods in order to take advantage of the large MAR from the Vuna River.
+When the flow in the Vuna River exceeds the abstraction capacity to the WTP, water is pumped into the Vokwana Dam, which acts as a pumped storage system.
+The historical firm yield of the system is 2.09 million m3/annum (5.73 Ml/day).

 If the demand at the WTP exceeds the available flows in the Vuna River and the volume available in the Vuna Dam, then water is drawn from Vokwana Dam.
-This is normally during dry periods and in these instances the Vuna and Vukwana Dams are likely to only supply a maximum of 5.5 Me/day.
-The full 8.3 Me/day WTP demand would then have to be curtailed to ensure that the dams do not deplete to dead storage.
+This is normally during dry periods and in these instances, the Vuna and Vukwana Dams are likely to only supply a maximum of 5.5 M&/day.
+The full 8.3 M&/day WTP demand would then have to be curtailed to ensure that the dams do not deplete to dead storage.
 Without some form of water resource augmentation, the system will have to be placed on near permanent curtailments (based on the current demands) (DWS, 2015).

-DWS (2015), recommends the implementation of WC/WDM measures to reduce water losses and indicate that could potentially save approximately 1.1 Me/d.
-Additional water supply from the Black Mfolozi River could also be investigated using the Vokwana Dam as the "off channel storage dam".
-In this scenario, the raising of the Volwana Dam should also be investigated.
+DWS (2015) recommends the implementation of water conservation and water demand management (WCWDM) measures to reduce water losses.
+Such interventions could potentially save approximately 1.1 M&/d (DWS, 2015).
+Additional water supply from the Black Mfolozi River could also be investigated using the Vokwana Dam as the "off-channel storage dam".
+In this scenario, the raising of the Vokwana Dam should also be investigated.

 Drought operating rules presented as curtailment curves related to various states of Vokwana on the 1st of May are shown in Figure 17.14.
-It can be seen that the maximum target draft that can be allowed under the curtailment rules is 2.5 million m3/annum (6.8 Ml/day).
-The level of restrictions associated with each target draft, i.e. the volume allocated, is also shown.
-It is shown that as the storage level for 2.5 million m3/annum target draft drops below 64%, the users are curtailed.
-The full target demand of 2.5 million m3/annum is only supplied for a very short time period.
-If the target draft is 2.2 million m3/annum (6.0 Ml/day), curtailments are only implemented below 50% of full supply, i.e. 0.86 million m3 storage in Vokwana Dam.
+It can be seen that the maximum target draft that can be allowed under the curtailment rules is 2.5 million m3/annum (6.8 M&/day).
+The level of restrictions associated with each target draft, i.e. the volume allocated, are also shown.
+It is shown that as the storage level for the 2.5 million m3/annum target draft drops below 64%, the users are curtailed.
+The full target demand of 2.5 million m3/annum is only supplied for a very short period.
+If the target draft is 2.2 million m3/annum (6.0 M&/day), curtailments are only implemented below 50% of full supply capacity, i.e. 0.86 million m3 storage in Vokwana Dam.